Clinic (Health Services)

-If there is an indication of a serious injury, 911 will be called first and then the parents.
+If there is an indication of a serious injury, 911 will be called first, and then the parents.

 Vision and Hearing Screening

-Vision and Hearing screenings are performed on all kindergarten students, third grade students, new FCPS students, and those referred by a teacher.
+Vision and Hearing screenings are performed on all kindergarten students, third-grade students, new FCPS students, and those referred by a teacher.

-If your child fails a screening, you will receive notification from the Health Room and advised to take your child to a doctor for a follow-up and more thorough examination.
+If your child fails a screening, you will receive notification from the Health Room and be advised to take your child to a doctor for a follow-up and more thorough examination.
 Please return the notification form to the Health Room after your doctor has completed the examination.

-A second follow up notification will be sent if the form has not been returned.
+A second follow-up notification will be sent if the form has not been returned.